IceflowRE/redeclipse-server-docker/README.md

 For more options see `--help`.

-The updater can be used to update the docker images.
+The updater is used to update the DockerHub images.

 ## Web